Efficacy and Safety of a Bivalent RSV Prefusion F Vaccine in Older Adults

 Source: View publication →

-The RENOIR phase 3 trial demonstrated that a single dose of the bivalent RSVpreF vaccine provides durable, significant efficacy against RSV-associated lower respiratory tract illness (LRTI) in adults aged 60 years and older over two consecutive RSV seasons.
+In the phase 3 RENOIR trial, a single dose of the bivalent RSVpreF vaccine safely and effectively prevented RSV-associated lower respiratory tract illness in adults 60 years of age and older.

 Key Findings